shivagss/YourPrice/README.md

 **Steps for Post Item for Sale:**
 * Display a screen including the following fields: caption, picture, desired price.
-* Optionally (stretch goal) the sellers are presented with an option to use photo filters like instagram for making the beautiful pictures.
+* Optionally (stretch goal) the sellers are presented with an option to use photo filters like instagram for making beautiful pictures.
 * Seller fills information and presses post button to post.
 * Following post, the details/comments screen of the item is presented and the seller can add comments in the feed if he/she wishes to add more details.